caltechlibrary/andor/README.md

 Introduction
 ------------

-**And/Or** is a multi-user web version of [dataset](https://github.com/caltechlibrary/dataset). __dataset__
+**And/Or** is an asynchrous shared library based [dataset](https://github.com/caltechlibrary/dataset). __dataset__
 has proven to be a useful tool for managing library metadata using a data science approach.
 It is built for continious migration dataflows.
-It lacks multi-user curation support or the convienence of having web browser based edit forms. **And/Or** is a prototype exploration of using dataset as a storage engine and extending it to support multiple users using a role/object state based permission scheme.
-It is a proof of concept for a extremely light weight JSON object repository that supports simple workflows and continious migration.
+It lacks multi-user curation support or the convienence of having web browser based edit forms. **And/Or** is a prototype of extended libdataset.go to allow easy creation of Python based web services that read/write to _dataset_ collections.  **And/Or** leverages Python as its running environments for building multi-user extremely light weight JSON  bject repositories.

-**And/Or** provides a web friendly JSON API mapping __dataset__ functionality to URLs.
-It supports serving static HTML, CSS and JavaScript for building suitable user interfaces that humans might be inclined to use.
-The JSON API supports creating, reading, update and deleting objects in a collection.
-The API supports key list retrieval and limitted filtering.
-And/Or provides BasicAUTH user authentication support for mapping users to role/object state permission scheme.
-Ideally authentication would be provided by another service (e.g. Apache/NginX setup for Shibboleth).
-With these primitive facilities you can build a simple object repository systems using the HTML, CSS and JavaScript to create a web client interacting with the And/Or JSON API.

 Installation